-David Kenneth Suska briefs and argues cases in trial and appellate courts.
-His goal is to develop winning legal strategies and to make complex issues simple for the court.
-He has represented individuals and businesses, including some of the world's leading energy, entertainment, life sciences, and technology companies.
+David Kenneth Suska briefs and argues appeals and critical motions.
+His goal is to develop winning legal strategies and to make complex issues simple for courts.
+He has represented individuals and businesses, including a U.S. Senator and some of the world's leading energy, entertainment, life sciences, and technology companies.
+His practice is wide ranging, with particular experience in administrative law, constitutional law, class actions, and federal jurisdiction.

-David regularly leads briefing teams in complex civil cases.
+David regularly leads briefing teams in complex matters.
 He has briefed cases at every level of the judiciary, including the U.S. Supreme Court.
-He has presented oral argument in the U.S. Court of Appeals for the Fifth and Seventh Circuits, in federal district courts, and in state courts.
+He has presented oral argument in the U.S. Court of Appeals for the Fifth, Seventh, and Ninth Circuits; in federal district courts; and in state courts.

 - The University of Chicago (J.D. with honors 2016); University of Michigan (M.A. in Economics 2009; B.A. in Economics and Political Science with high distinction 2008)